COVID-19 all-in-one update | 98.3 WCCQ

 Latest reported numbers in the United States per Johns Hopkins University

-At least 55,225 diagnosed cases in 50 states + the District of Columbia, Puerto Rico, Guam.
+At least 85,996 diagnosed cases in 50 states + the District of Columbia, Puerto Rico, Guam.
+This is now more than any other country.
+China is now second, with 81,894 reported cases.

 Latest reported deaths per state